-The Yale Child Study Center (Department of Child and Adolescent Psychiatry in the Yale University School of Medicine and Yale-New Haven Medical Center) Child and Adolescent Psychiatry Residency Training Program has been designed to offer residents a well-balanced professional training experience.
+The Yale Child Study Center (Department of Child and Adolescent Psychiatry in the Yale University School of Medicine and Yale-New Haven Medical Center) Child and Adolescent Psychiatry Fellowship Training Program has been designed to offer fellows a well-balanced professional training experience.
 This includes a broad range of exposure to children on a continuum of normal to abnormal development, with a range of ages, and from a range of cultural backgrounds for diagnostic assessment and treatment.
 There is a formal didactic curriculum covering major areas in child and adolescent psychiatry, consultation experiences in pediatric, school, forensic and other community settings, supervision of clinical experiences in each setting, and a graduated level of responsibility throughout the two training years.
-Residents will develop growing competence in clinical service, consultation, teaching, research, and administration.
+Fellows will develop growing competence in clinical service, consultation, teaching, research, and administration.

 - Clinical Science/medical knowledge